DIKU-EDU/uldp16/material/unix-like-data-processing.md

 variable.
 This is outside the scope of this document, but you can try using a search engine to figure out how to do this yourself.

+### Exercises

+Write a shell script for each of the following.
+Latter scripts can (and probably should) refer to earlier scripts.

+1. List the IP addresses that accessed the server.

+2. Count how many times each unique IP address occured.

+3. Get the requests made (supposedly) from Firefox.

+4. Get the IP addresses of Firefox all (supposed) users.

+5. Replace the ISO 8601 dates as we did above.

 ## Basic Control Flow

 Copying commands into a file is a good starting point, but shell scripting